mcekovic/tennis-crystal-ball/README.md

 ## Features

 - 'GOAT' List - see best players of all time ranked by GOAT Points
-- Player Profile - see player infromation, tournament results, matches, timeline, statistics and performance indicators
+- Player Profile - see player information, tournament results, matches, timeline, statistics and performance indicators, all linked together and easily navigable
-- Ranking Carts - see players ranking and rankings charts, compare players by constructing custom charts
+- Ranking Carts - see players ranking and ranking point charts, compare players by constructing custom charts

 ## Roadmap